My Constitution of Writes

 We’re in a bizarre transitional phase of humanity.
 We once used our bodies for travel and our minds for learning.
 In the future, we’ll surely use technology for both.
 Right now, we’re leaving our bodies and minds behind and learning to depend on technology.
 We’re not there yet, but we’re coming in hot.
 I believe we’ll experience an intense crash landing.

-Before access to recorded knowledge became commonplace, human beings had to use their minds to learn, for which they needed a special ability that has become so scarce in our day, our humanity is starving from the lack of mental nutrition it afforded our ancestors.
+Before access to recorded knowledge became commonplace, humans had to use their minds to learn, for which they needed a special ability that has become so scarce in our day, our humanity is starving from the lack of mental nutrition it afforded our ancestors.
 If we wish to preserve our humanity, reacquiring this ability is the key.

 So what is this special ability?